-It is then up to you to contact the DLRA and make enquiries regarding the possibility of officiating at DLRA events.
+It is then up to you to contact the DLRA and make inquiries regarding the possibility of officiating at DLRA events.

 You can contact the DLRA office or the Chief official of the category you are interested in.
 All details are on the Contact Us page.

-Download your DLRA Trainee Officials Licence before you attend your chosen event and take it with you.
-Make sure at the conclusion of your event you get your Trainee Officials Licence signed by your supervisor or senior official.
+Download your DLRA Trainee Officials License before you attend an event and take it with you.
+Make sure at the conclusion of the event you get your Trainee Officials License signed by your supervisor or senior official.
 You will then be required to lodge this form with DLRA head office.
 Upon receipt of this form you will be contacted regarding Step 2 of the process to becoming a General Official.

-Remember that you need to officiate for at least 1 day before applying to become a DLRA General Official.
-Instructions on your next steps are also provided on the DLRA Trainee Officials Licence application form.
+Remember that you need to officiate for at least 1 event before applying to become a DLRA General Official.
+Instructions on your next steps are also provided on the DLRA Trainee Officials License application form.

 Step 2: Introductory Theory Module